gitter-badger/maltretieren.github.com/_posts/core-samples/2014-02-17-development-infrastructure.md

 * GitHub

 ## Develop local, run remote
-No need to install an IDE on the Raspi - develop on your local computer, run the code on the Raspberry while it is listening for changes and updates quickly.
+No need to install an IDE on the Raspi - develop on your local computer, run on your Raspi while the files are synchronized as soon as you change it locally.

 ![Develop local, run remote](/assets/images/DevEnvironment.png)